Tag Archives: 1970s scents

 A bright winter’s morning.
 The bathroom of a stately home.

-On the washbasin lies a pristine bar of soap.
-It is the most perfect soap imaginable; a hard, impenetrable, triple-milled yellow soap; the clean, heart-clearing brightness of bergamot, and the finest essences of neroli married to a light, fresh note of cool, purified vetiver grass planted down, somewhere beneath the surfaces, in its fragrant, pounded centre.
+It is the most perfect soap imaginable; a hard, impenetrable, triple-milled yellow soap; the clean, heart-clearing brightness of bergamot: the finest essences of sun-binding neroli all married grassly to a light, fresh note of cool, purified vetiver root planted down, somewhere beneath the surfaces, in its fragrant, pounded, centre.

-Until you smell Signoricci that is, when the artificial, clammed together, and somewhat hysterical brightness of Creed’s Original Vetiver is exposed……
+Until you smell Signoricci that is, when the artificial, clammed together, and somewhat hysterical brightness of Creed’s Original Vetiver is suddenly exposed……

-Beginning with perhaps the most piercing, yet simultaneously gentle and perfect citrus top note I know of, the vetiver, cedar and sandalwood heart of this composition is then revealed gently and gradually; an accord of almost heartbreaking cleanliness: a perfection and purity of soul.
+Beginning with perhaps the most piercing, yet simultaneously gentle and perfect citrus top note I know of, the vetiver, cedar and sandalwood heart of this composition is revealed gently and gradually; an accord of almost heartbreaking cleanliness: a perfection and purity of soul.

 Filed under Perfume Reviews, Vetiver